mica-web/mica-web.github.io/collections/_learn/00_tools/text-editors.md

 - attribute names (`href`, `src`, `alt`) are in green and
 - the values for the above-mentioned attributes are in red.

-Even if you can't read this code example, you might start to understand that similarly colored bits of text have something in common.
+Even if you don't understand this code, the example might lead you to believe--correctly so--that similarly colored bits of text have something in common.
 And making those similarities easily visible is the point of syntax highlighting.

 ### Automatic formatting
 Because writing code involves **nesting** code -- that is, placing chunks of code inside other bits of code -- the layout or formatting of your code files can help with understanding the structure of your code and even spotting bits of broken code.